Everyday Goals

 Learn more about how to effectively set goals.

-How do you measure progress towards your goals?
+How do you measure progress toward your goals?

-If you want to measure progress towards your goals, you can take the following steps:
+If you want to measure progress toward your goals, follow these steps.

 How do you celebrate achieving your goals?